Hivvery/Squarevival/README.md

 # Squarevival
-Squarevival is a game heavily inspired by Minecraft by Mojang Studios I've been working on.
+Squarevival is a game heavily inspired by Minecraft by Mojang Studios.

 ## Keybinds
 Move Up - W